Skip to content

 • 0 to 6 months in county jail

-• IID requirements for up to 6 months
+• IID requirements for up to 6 months, other restrictions are possible

 Additional Consequences